rubenhortas/rubenhortas.github.io/_drafts/babyEncryption.md

 Then, since we have the function used to encrypt, I did a dictionary containing every ascii value and its encrypted value using the encryption function.

-Lastly, I went through the bytes object searching the unencrypted value of every encrypted character in the dictionary and concatenating the obtained values in a string.
+Lastly, I went through the bytes object searching the unencrypted value of every encrypted character in the dictionary and concatenating the obtained values in a string that will be the flag.

 To do this I did a self-explanatory python script that you can see here: [BabyDecryption.py]()